ckuethe/radiacode-tools/README.md

 [ANSI N42](https://www.nist.gov/pml/radiation-physics/ansiieee-n4242-2020-version)
 format for analysis with other tools such as [InterSpec](https://github.com/sandialabs/InterSpec).
+For my main use case - InterSpec interoperability - this tool has been somewhat superseded by [sandialabs/SpecUtils#15], but not everyone will be able to update their copy of InterSpec, and there are other tools for gamma spectroscopy so it's not completely useless.

 ```
 usage: n42convert.py [-h] -i NAME [-b NAME] [-o NAME | -r] [--overwrite] [-u UUID]